KULL-Centre/_2022_functional-sites-cagiada/README.md

 # Discovering functionally important sites in proteins

-This repository contains Python code, [Jupyter](http://jupyter.org) Notebooks and used data for reproducing the work of the scientific paper _Discovering functionally important sites in proteins_ by M. Cagiada, S. Bottaro, S. Lindemose, S. M. Schenstrøm, A. Stein, R. Hartmann-Petersen and K. Lindorff-Larsen, DOI: to add
+This repository contains Python code, [Jupyter](http://jupyter.org) Notebooks and used data for reproducing the work of the scientific paper _Discovering functionally important sites in proteins_ by M. Cagiada, S. Bottaro, S. Lindemose, S. M. Schenstrøm, A. Stein, R. Hartmann-Petersen and K. Lindorff-Larsen, 2023, Nature Communications 14 (1): 1–13. [https://doi.org/10.1038/s41467-023-39909-0](https://doi.org/10.1038/s41467-023-39909-0).

 ## Layout
 - `Functional_site_model.ipynb` Jupyter Notebook to process and reproduce all the prediction uses in the paper and make new predictions on novel data.